 Your brand’s tone and voice tell a potential customer what your brand is like in terms of attitude.
-When someone interacts with your brand, whether that be through a billboard or a social video, what adjectives come to their mind.
+When someone interacts with your brand, whether that be through a billboard or a social video, what adjectives come to their mind?
 Are you warm?
 Personable?
 Humorous?
 Scientific?
 Whichever words you would like your customers to associate with your brand, that feeling should be reflected authentically in every aspect of design and content creation.
 The way that your audience perceives your tone and voice sets their standard for how they feel about doing business with your organization.

 Memorable Color Palette

-When developing a visual treatment, every brand should have a set amount of brand colors that can be used—and how they should be used—is those treatments.
+When developing a visual treatment, every brand should have a set amount of brand colors that can be used—and how they should be used—in those treatments.
 Your color palette can determine your brand’s—for lack of a better word—vibe.
 Hex codes, RGB numbers, CMYK details, and Pantone names should all be included in your color standards.
 Designating the primary, secondary, and tertiary uses of your color palette also allows your designers to build a consistent brand and memorable visual identity.

 Consistent Grammar Styles

-Without realizing it, you’ve grown up on different writing styles.
+Without realizing it, you’ve grown up with different writing styles.
 In high school you were taught to use MLA, college developed your knowledge of APA, and your professional career transitioned your writing style into AP or Chicago.
 Regardless of what style you decide melds best with your brand persona, determining a writing format helps your audience recognize your brand on a subconscious level.
-Small items like the use of the oxford comma, capitalization, and how your copywriters present dates (October 12 vs October 12th vs 10/12 vs 12 October) all lend to your brand story.
+Small items like the use of the Oxford comma, capitalization, and how your copywriters present dates (October 12 vs October 12th vs 10/12 vs 12 October) all lend to your brand story.

 Is Sticking to Your Brand Standards Guide That Important?

 You might be thinking to yourself, “Okay, but what can happen if a brand doesn’t stick to their brand standards?”
 This is when brand dissonance occurs and can lead to a disconnection between what an organization says that it does and values and what people perceive an organization actually values.
-You’ve worked hard to build your brand, and this disconnect can undermine broader aspects of brand and reputation.
+You’ve worked hard to build your brand, and this disconnect can undermine broader aspects of your brand and reputation.
 Decades of work can be quickly lost without set brand standards.

 Firmly sticking to your own brand standards is essential if you want your brand to flourish.
-Incorporating all of your brand standards throughout all marketing efforts can aid in the brand’s development, consistency, look, feel and overall success.
+Incorporating all of your brand standards throughout all marketing efforts can aid in the brand’s development, consistency, look, feel, and overall success.
 Having a firm grip and clear definition of your brand standards can help you set your organization apart from the competition.

 Are you looking for more information on how to develop your brand standards?
 We’ve helped numerous organizations already build their brand story.
 Schedule a free 30-minute strategy call with us today, and we’ll help you find the branding tools you need.